Avogadro/two.avogadro.cc/source/docs/menus/build-menu.md

 Perceive Bond Orders
 : Check all atoms that have unsatisfied octets and add enough double or triple bonds to satisfy the octet.

-Remove Bonds
+Remove Bonds {kbd}`Ctrl+Shift+B`
-: Remove all bonds in the molecule.
+: Remove bonds containing selected atom, or remove all bonds in document if there are no selected atoms.

 Configure Bonding
 : TODO